Ejection seat: Pilot safety

 Pilots have successfully ejected from underwater in a handful of instances after being forced to ditch in water.
 The first recorded case was Lieutenant B. D. Macfarlane of the Royal Navy Fleet Air Arm when he successfully ejected underwater using his Martin-Baker Mk.1 ejection seat after his Westland Wyvern had ditched on launch and been cut in two by the carrier on 13 October 1954.
 Documented evidence also exists that pilots of the US and Indian navies have also performed this feat.

 As of 20 June 2011 – when two Spanish Air Force pilots ejected over San Javier airport – the number of lives saved by Martin-Baker products was 7,402 from 93 air forces.
-The company runs a club called the "Ejection Tie Club" and gives survivors a unique tie and lapel pin.
+The company runs a club called the Ejection Tie Club and gives survivors a unique tie and lapel pin.
+In 2026, Martin-Baker claimed to have "saved over 7,700 lives" and that its club "now has over 6,000 registered members".
 The total figure for all types of ejection seats is unknown, but may be considerably higher.

 Early models of the ejection seat were equipped with only an overhead ejection handle which doubled in function by forcing the pilot to assume the right posture and by having them pull a screen down to protect both their face and oxygen mask from the subsequent air blast.
-Martin Baker added a secondary handle in the front of the seat to allow ejection even when pilots weren't able to reach upwards because of high g-force.
-Later (e.g. in Baker's MK9) the top handle was discarded because the lower handle had proven easier to operate and the technology of helmets had advanced to also protect from the air blast.
+Martin Baker added a secondary handle in the front of the seat to allow ejection even when pilots were unable to reach upwards because of high g-force.
+Later (e.g., in Baker's MK9) the top handle was discarded because the lower handle had proven easier to operate and the technology of helmets had advanced to also protect from the air blast.